Website Manager

 • AAA-American (Intro to Player Pitch) – Players should be getting pretty good at playing catch.
 Can accurately throw and catch 40’ approximately 75% of the time.
 Can consistently put the bat on the ball during coach pitch.

-• AAA-National – Players have played at least one year of AAA-American.
+• AAA-National (Advanced Player Pitch) – Players have played at least one year of AAA-American.
 They should be able to accurately throw 40’ approximately 90% of the time and accurately throw 65’ approximately 75% of the time.
 Should rarely drop a ball that is accurately thrown to them.

 • Majors – Competitive Little League baseball.
 This is the division and rules that you see in the Little League World Series.